 Now, that you know when my birthday is, I really hope to receive a lot of gifts on the 9th of June. 😇

 Your account looks like one of a pro.
 Time to learn how to warm it up!

-How to warm up your email address and keep it warm?
+How to warm up an email domain and keep it warm?

 This is the section you've been waiting for.
 Therefore, let's start from the top.

 Email warm-up is a process that involves gradual increase of your sending volume.
 A warmed-up email address is one that has been sending and receiving messages as a real person would, when creating their email.

 An email address can be at a different stage depending on how you've been using your account.